Digital Exercise for Congenital Heart Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is digital exercise safe for people with congenital heart disease?
+What prior data suggests that this digital exercise intervention is safe for children with congenital heart disease?

 Elizabeth Goldmuntz, MD